bigin/Scriptor/docs/hetzner-demo-deploy.md

 IONOS usually propagates in 5–30 min.
-If you want faster iteration during the first deploy, you can lower the TTL to 300 a few minutes before saving the new record — then bump it back to 3600 once everything's stable.
+If you want faster iteration during the first deploy, you can lower the TTL to 300 a few minutes before saving the new record, then bump it back to 3600 once everything's stable.

 ---